The most innovative style companies of 2022

 For putting a literal spring in runners’ steps

 Amid the increasingly crowded market for technically advanced running shoes, Hoka is outpacing its competitors.
 The 13-year-old brand, which is owned by Deckers Brands (parent company of UGG and Teva, as well), had a breakout year in 2021.
 In February, Deckers reported that Hoka’s sales had grown 30% year-over-year for the most recent quarter (fiscal Q3 2022), from $142 million to $185 million; in the previous quarter, Hoka’s net sales grew 47% year-over-year, from $143 million to $210 million.
 For fiscal year 2021 (which ended March 31, 2021), net sales increased 62.0% to $571.2 million.
 What’s driving this growth is Hoka’s commitment to delivering innovations that keep athletes—amateurs and pros alike—running faster and more comfortably.
 Hoka is known for developing a new kind of EVA foam that’s extra soft and lightweight, and molded into a rocker shape that helps propel runners forward.
 Last year, Hoka built on this EVA foam base by embedding its popular Bondi shoe with a stiff, carbon-fiber plate that puts a literal spring in runners’ steps.
 Called the Bondi X, the shoe was well-reviewed by leading running publications for delivering the pro-grade advantages of a carbon-fiber plate without sacrificing Hoka’s renowned ultra-cushiony comfort.
 Hoka closed out the year by imbuing a trail runner shoe, the Tecton X, with a pair of carbon-fiber plates that are aimed at giving wearers extra propulsion with the added stability that off-piste runners require.
 (Hoka also improved on its popular Rincon and Clifton models of shoes in 2021.)
 As Hoka expands globally, it’s moving beyond its traditional base of running-shoe retailers to create its own stores.
-It recently opened pop-ins in New York and Los Angeles, featuring 3D foot-scanning technology and smart lockers, as well as the brand’s first owned and operated stores, in China.
+It recently opened pop-ins in New York and Los Angeles, featuring 3D foot-scanning technology and smart lockers, as well as the brand’s first owned and operated stores in China.
 All of these stores also feature the brand’s growing apparel line, which will be a focus for Hoka in the coming months.

 7. Myya